tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/supported-chart-types.md

 ```
 >**i01**
 >Charts are always referenced in English Pascal Case in the codebase, while all chart names displayed in the user interface are in Mandarin.
+>
+>The English-Mandarin reference file is located in `/src/assets/configs/apexcharts` as `chartTypes.js`.

 ### Bar Chart
 Bar charts are usually utilized when there is a long list of data that needs to be displayed.